tarwn/lessthandot-hugo/blogs/content/posts/2010-01-20-2010-goals-for-eli-tarwn.md

 ## Process Changes for 2010

-An article I read recently describes the importance of staying &#8220;tech savvy&#8221; as an IT Executive ([Fits and starts: staying “tech savvy” as a CIO][4] by [Peter Kretzman][5]).
+An article I read recently describes the importance of staying “tech savvy” as an IT Executive ([Fits and starts: staying “tech savvy” as a CIO][4] by [Peter Kretzman][5]).
 I believe this carries further than the IT executive role and really includes any technology role in an organization.
 Technology is a major business driver and, if your role is to communicate or provide technology solutions, than staying up to date on technology is critical.
 I also believe that the concepts of Process Improvement, Business Analysis and Business Architecture are important to achieving and executing my goals.
 My current position has a much narrower scope and area of responsibility (for the moment, at least) than prior positions, allowing me to focus on career and life goals, but I cannot allow myself to stop practicing skills that were once part of my day-to-day environment.

 Areas of focus: Business and Enterprise Architecture, Lean and Process Improvement, Business Analysis, IT Management, Management and Leadership